The effects of non Bunch-Davies initial conditions on gravitationally produced relics: Results

-In fig.\,\ref{fig:Spectrum_thermal} we present our results for the normalized momentum spectrum $(k^3/2\pi^2) n_k/(a_eH_\text{inf})^3$ of the longitudinal component of a vector particle, for concreteness choosing $m=10^{-25}$ GeV and $T_\text{RH}=10^{-1}$ GeV.
+In fig.\,\ref{fig:Spectrum_thermal} we present our results for the normalized momentum spectrum $(k^3/2\pi^2) n_k/(a_eH_\text{inf})^3$ of the longitudinal component of a vector particle, for concreteness choosing $m=10^{-15}$ GeV and $T_\text{RH}=10^{2}$ GeV.
 The dashed line shows the spectrum calculated with Bunch--Davies initial conditions (i.e. no initial particle population), while the colored lines show the spectrum obtained with different normalized initial temperature $T/(a_eH_\text{inf})$.
 From the plot we see that, although the slopes change with respect to the usual Bunch--Davies case, the thermal distribution preserves most of the features of the spectrum.
 In particular, the peak is still located at $k_\star$, as indicated by the vertical dashed gray line.
 This can be understood from the fact that the impact of the initial thermal distribution is only important when $k\ll T$, implying that $\braket{n_k^\text{in}}\simeq T/k$, which is why the slopes of $n_k$ change.
 Since $(k^3/2\pi^2)n_k|_\text{Bunch-Davies}\sim k^2$ for $k<k_\star$ and decreases afterwards (see discussion after eq.\,\eqref{eq:Pk_initial_BunchDavies}), the peak will remain at $k_\star$, as seen from fig.\,\ref{fig:Spectrum_thermal}.
 The thermal distribution stops being relevant for masses that satisfy $k_\star\gtrsim T$.
+Nevertheless, we see that the initial thermal distribution has an impact for $k \lesssim T$ as long as the GPP peak falls in this region, i,.e. $k_\star \lesssim T$.
+If this is not the case, the impact of thermal initial conditions is small and resembles the one of ``almost conformal'' fields discussed above.

 Moving on to fig.\,\ref{fig:Oh2_thermal}, we show the spin-1 abundance curves corresponding to the total DM today in the parameter space of mass and initial temperature.
 The different curves correspond to different reheating temperatures $T_\text{RH}$ for a fixed $H_\text{inf}=10^{13}$ GeV.
 We distinguish between two regimes: high and low reheating temperatures.
 In the former case ($T_\text{RH}=10^{12}$ GeV, solid blue, and $T_\text{RH}=10^{8}$ GeV, dotted orange) the curve remains horizontal for low masses and then suddenly drops at a certain mass value.
 This drop takes place precisely at the mass that would correspond to the total DM in the Bunch--Davies scenario, indicated by the cross $\times$, above which there is over-production of DM.
 The approximate constant behavior follows from